globocom/megadraft/docs/customization.md

 - `blocksWithoutStyleReset`: (optional) list, defaults to `['ordered-list-item', 'unordered-list-item']`.
 Tells the editor which blocks won't have its types reset if `resetStyleNewLine` is `true`.
+- `maxSidebarButtons`:  (optional) Limits the number of buttons displayed on the sidebar.
+When the limit is reached an extra button will appear and when clicked it will open a modal window with the full button list.
+- `modalOptions`: (optional) object, height and width of the modal.
+  Check the following sections for more info.

 Check the following sections for more info.